Statistics-Friendly Confidentiality Protection for Establishment Data, with Applications to the QCEW: Mechanisms for

 \section{Mechanisms for {\lowercase{\shortdp}}}

 Mechanisms for \gedp can be designed using the appropriate concept of sensitivity.
 However, the requirement that absolute error protections increase with establishment size means that the mechanisms have data-dependent variance.
-As we show in Section \ref{sec:microdata}, this can negatively affect downstream tasks such as creating microdata from noisy answers.
-Thus, considering accurate estimation of mechanism variance is also crucial.

 We first present the sensitivity-based framework for \shortdp.
-We then propose two mechanisms: (1) the \neighmech, which has data-dependent variance that cannot be released exactly (to avoid compromising the confidentiality guarantees), and (2) the \pncmech, which piggybacks on the \neighmech to provide answers with data-dependent variances that are safe to release.
+We then propose two mechanisms: (1) the \neighmech, which has data-dependent variance that cannot be released exactly (to avoid compromising the confidentiality guarantees), and (2) the \pncmech, which piggybacks on the \neighmech to answer additional queries with data-dependent variances that are safe to release.

 \begin{definition}[$\neighfun$-neighbor sensitivity] Given a vector-valued query function $q$, the $\neighfun$-neighbor sensitivity of $q$ denoted as $\sensneighfun(q)$ is defined as: $\sensneighfun(q)=\sup_{\data_1,\data_2}||q(\data_1)-q(\data_2)||_2$, where the supremum is taken over all pairs of $\neighfun$-neighboring datasets with associated distance parameters $\distparam_1,\dots, \distparam_{\numc}$. \end{definition}